DKT International: Organization

 On 31 December 2013, Phil Harvey stepped down as president after 24 years, and was replaced by Christopher Purdy.
 Its board includes Carlos Garcia, Karen Pak Oppenheimer, Christopher H. Purdy, Dr. Matthew Reeves, Julie Stewart, and Emeritus board member Robert L. Ciszewski.
-Purdy also serves as CEO of DKT International.
+Purdy also is CEO of DKT International.

 In 2020, 66.8% of DKT's revenue was from contraceptive sales and related services, 26.7% from grants and contracts and 6.5% from other income.
 52.2% of expenses were related to program costs, 44.a% to contraceptive costs, 1.4% to headquarters, 0.3% to fundraising and 2.1% to other expenses.
 Revenue from contraceptive sales first exceeded donor support in 2005.

+In 2024, 76.6% of DKT's revenue was from contraceptive sales and related services, 16.2% from grants and contributions, and 7.2% from investment and other income.
+Total revenue and support was $304.4 million against total expenses of $293.6 million.
+Revenue from contraceptive sales first exceeded donor support in 2005.

 For its first 26 years, DKT established stand-alone programs in each country and focused on countries with large markets, such as Ethiopia, Brazil and the Philippines.
 Eventually, though, DKT managers saw the benefits of a regional approach that can serve the reproductive health needs of multiple countries, including smaller ones.
 Therefore, DKT established its first regional program in French-speaking West and Central Africa in 2015.
 Since then, DKT has established six other regional platforms with two or more countries.
 These programs require fewer financial resources per country (and streamlined back office support), and leverages the common language, culture and regulatory environment of the region.

 Affiliates

 DKT Womancare

 In 2017, DKT launched DKT WomanCare, a marketing and distribution platform to advance DKT's mission of providing people around the world with reproductive health options.
 In close partnership with manufacturers, DKT WomanCare provides global integrated supply chain and marketing support.
 It sells a range of reproductive health products to multilateral bodies, ministries of health, commercial entities and social marketing and family planning organizations, and supports product launches and sales with marketing and training of health providers.

 In 2020, DKT launched WomanCare Academy, an eLearning platform to improve providers’ confidence and capacity to provide reproductive health services.
 The first module orients providers to Levoplant (a 3 year contraceptive implant) and provides step-by-step instruction on the insertion and removal process.

-In 2021, DKT WomanCare sold 253,512 manual vacuum aspiration kits, 1.5 million cannulae and 1.7 million implants in 90 countries, producing 2 million couple years of protection.
-In 2021, WomanCare sold products in 102 countries.
+In 2025, DKT WomanCare sold 1.62 million manual vacuum aspiration kits, 2.1 million cannulae and 307,000+ implants in 90 countries, producing over 2 million couple years of protection.
+In 2025, WomanCare sold products in over 100 countries.